Greatham railway station: History

 The station was opened on 10 February 1841 as a stop on the Stockton and Hartlepool Railway, originally a branch line linking West Hartlepool to main line of the Clarence Railway near Billingham.
 Under the direction of the North Eastern Railway, a successor to the S&HR, a new line was constructed at Hartlepool in 1877 to provide a direct connection to the former Hartlepool Dock & Railway network operating northwards from the town, thus allowing through running towards Sunderland and beginning the process of integrating the S&HR into what would become the Durham Coast Line.

 The station survived the Beeching cuts but was later downgraded to an unstaffed halt.
 It was ultimately closed to all traffic on 24 November 1991, after having its service reduced to minimal levels for much of the previous decade.

-The disused station platforms remain at the site, but all station buildings have been demolished and the signal box will be demolished in October 2020.
+The disused station platforms remain at the site, but all the station buildings have been demolished except the signal box.
+It has been decommissioned and was due to be demolished in October 2020, but was still standing in January 2025.